-But it’s not unheard of, either.
-In short, a court can remove the executor from a will, if one of the following things occur.
+But the application to remove an executor (by way of application to the court) is not unheard of, either.
+In short, a court can remove the executor from a will if one of the following things occur.

 - First, if it can be proven the executor is incapable of performing the duties of the executor role.

 - Second, if they are unsuitable for the position.